tiffany352/rink-rs/sandbox/README.md

 handled by other dependencies.

 Messages are serialized using bincode and sent through the child process's stdin/stdout channels for best portability.
-Generally the child will hold the lock on these channels to prevent stray messages, but you should avoid writing to them in app code if possible.

-Specifically, avoid using `println!()` in favor of `eprintln!()`.
+## Limitations

+- This is not a security solution on its own.
+All network, disk, and other environment access is still allowed in the child process.
+- Your app code needs to avoid reading from stdin or writing to stdout when becoming the child process.
+Unfortunately, there's no good solution for redirecting or capturing stdout: gag and stdio-redirect are Linux only, and shh doesn't allow reading without blocking until the pipe is closed.
+The next best solution is to write a logger and expect all app code to use `log` instead of `println`.
+- This might not work well outside of the usecase of a CLI app, but this could be improved in the future.